Resources

 Build your Academic Plan

-Monthly reports #2 and #3 are expected to be a minimum of 750 words (or equivalent if you negotiate a different report format with your Instructor).
-In each report, it is important that you reflect on your progress toward your learning objectives, summarize your activities, analyze your skill development (provide detailed examples as part of your thoughtful evaluation), and track your progress.
-Be sure to make connections between your experience and your academic training wherever possible.
+Assignments #2 and #3 are expected you reflect on your progress toward your learning objectives, summarize your activities, analyze your skill development, and make connections between your experience and your academic training wherever possible.

 Monitor Visit